calmjs/calmjs/README.rst

     )

-Running ``setup.py install`` will write that ``package_json`` fragment into the package's egg-info metadata section.
+Running ``setup.py install`` will write that ``package_json`` fragment into the package's egg-info metadata section, provided that it is a valid JSON string or a dictionary without incompatible data types.

 All packages that ultimately depending on this ``example.package`` will have the option to inherit this ``package.json`` egg-info metadata.